Al3xand3r1987/ha-ostrom-advanced/README_EN.md

 - **Real-time Spot Prices**: Current all-in electricity prices (including taxes and levies)
 - **Comprehensive Price Statistics**: Min, max, and average prices for today and tomorrow
 - **Smart Time Sensors**: Find the cheapest hour, cheapest 3-hour block, and most expensive hour for both today and tomorrow
+- **Binary Sensors**: Show if the cheapest 3-hour block is currently active (On/Off) - perfect for simple automations
 - **Visual Icons**: All sensors have intuitive Material Design Icons for easy dashboard identification
 - **Consumption Tracking**: Today's and yesterday's energy consumption (requires Contract ID)
 - **Cost Calculation**: Automatic cost calculation based on actual consumption and prices